Prod By: Ebz’s Choice #2

 The 19-year-old from North West London began playing instruments at 6 years old – keyboard, guitar, trumpet, flute, and ended up on bass guitar in Secondary School during Year 8 before messing around with DAW software’s.
 Early on in 2018, Likkledotz attended a youth club where Jamal Edwards had given the opportunity for people to perform songs that members in the youth club had produced on Lovebox Festival’s main stage.
 The event had meant Likkledotz encountered some great names such as Tion Wayne, Kenny Allstar, Pharrell Williams, Skrapz, Trillary Banks, Jorja Smith, Kojo Funds and many more.
 “That day was a big game changer” – this pushed Likkledotz to quickly install the well-known DAW software named FL Studio that has since set him 3 years into his producing career.
 “If this is what he feels like to be around the big stars… I need to experience this every year so I need to go home and put in the hours… I’m not going to do anything else but music”, he commented.

 Influences for his production range from his cousin 5ive Music and M1onthebeat for their Drill sounds, to EY, Metro Boomin and Wondagurl for their Rap and Trap instrumentals.
-Although people would usually associate Likkledotz to drill and rap style production, he expresses his change of direction into trap beats.
-One of his most notable placements is Ramz’s “Brixton to Oxford Circus” (below) which he produced alongside 169.
+Although people would usually associate Likkledotz to drill and rap style production, he expresses his change of direction into trap beats. ivermectin for human cancer One of his most notable placements is Ramz’s “Brixton to Oxford Circus” (below) which he produced alongside 169.
 Fun fact, the beat Ramz jumped on for this track was originally the beat for Fizzler’s ‘Mad About Bars’, which Likkledotz also produced!
 Abra Cadabra’s “Begging Flexxing Stressing” on his ‘Product of My Environment’ project, to Rimzee’s ‘Upper Clapton Dream 2’, Frosty’s ‘Under Surveillance’ mixtape, S1’s “Split Personality” and many more singles.

 Likkledotz’s goals for this year range from either producing a Top 40 Official UK Single, a Silver Certified Award to possibly being able to feature on Fredo and Nines’ project that was teased earlier this year.
-The budding talent also plans to tap into the Atlanta and/or New York scene overseas – all of which we don’t doubt!
-Look out for Likkledotz this 2021!
+The budding talent also plans to tap into the Atlanta and/or New York scene overseas – all of which we don’t doubt! ivermectin case studies Look out for Likkledotz this 2021!

 Hailing from Bournemouth, 18-year-old Tefo is currently studying in South West London for University.
 Around his hometown in Bournemouth, the beat-smith began in a Jazz band during his first Secondary School year before later grouping up with his mates to perform in a band in school where he played the bass guitar and performed at a few pubs, and gigs.
 From this point onward, Tefo slowly found his way into production when he started College and several of his peers needed beats, which then sparked his introduction to Drill.
 When in conversation about his influences, Tefo mentioned Nick Mira who has been behind a huge number of US tracks for artists like Lil Tecca, 6LACK, Polo G, Youngboy Never Broke Again and Juice WRLD where he referred to the hit “Lucid Dreams”.